Feel Like a Fraud? 5 Ways to Conquer Impostor Syndrome

-We are all susceptible to experiencing imposter syndrome, especially women and other minorities who inhabit predominantly white-and male-dominated workplaces.
-As such, women of color may be particularly vulnerable due to ingrained systemic bias and racism that reinforce their sense that they are "imposters" and, therefore, don’t belong.
+We are all susceptible to experiencing impostor syndrome, especially women and other minorities who inhabit predominantly white-and male-dominated workplaces.
+As such, women of color may be particularly vulnerable due to ingrained systemic bias and racism that reinforce their sense that they are "impostors" and, therefore, don’t belong.

 “I have spent my years since Princeton, while at law school and in my professional jobs, not feeling completely part of the worlds I inhabit.
 I am always looking over my shoulder, wondering if I measure up.” - Sonia Sotomayor

 Nagging insecurity and self-doubt fuel impostor syndrome.
 This feeling of not being good enough compels you to overperform to shield yourself from being found out.
 Maybe it shows up for you as crippling perfectionism or the tendency to always work harder and longer than necessary.
 Conversely, it can lead to chronic procrastination or a tendency to avoid taking on challenges that could expose your shortcomings.

 You may think these coping strategies protect you from experiencing shame and judgment, but they’re actually holding you back from reaching your full potential.
 Rather than alleviating your feelings of self-doubt, they reinforce your need to overwork or avoid more risky goals altogether.
 This sets you up for a vicious cycle of stress, anxiety, and eventual burnout.
 The irony is that the more you succeed, the worse you feel because the immense effort and pressure to maintain these high standards never end.
 It's like trying to run a race with no finish line.